 - Slather on the sunscreen. (opens in a new tab) isn’t just for summertime.
 Exposure to the winter sun can still damage your skin, increase the signs of aging, and cause skin cancer.
 Try applying a broad-spectrum sunscreen to your face and your hands (if they’re exposed) about 30 minutes before going outside.

 - Give your hands extra attention.
 The skin on your hands is thinner than on most parts of the body and has fewer oil glands, meaning it’s harder to keep your hands moist.
 In cold, dry weather, your hands are especially prone to itchiness, dryness, and cracking.
 Be sure you have moisturizer at the ready when you travel, and always wear gloves when you go outside.

 - Avoid wet clothing.
 Wet socks and gloves can irritate your skin and cause itching, cracking, sores, or even a flare-up of eczema.
 Keep your body warm and dry this winter, and add layers for more protection.

 - Don’t forget your feet.
 Try finding thicker lotions that contain petroleum jelly or glycerine—your feet will thank you.
 If your feet are dry, be sure to use exfoliants to get the dead skin off so that your moisturizer will sink in faster and deeper.

 - Reconsider your facial cleanser.
-If you’ve been battling the dry-skin blues all winter, try avoiding peels, masks, or alcohol-based face cleansers—they’re likely stripping vital oil from your skin.
+If you’ve been battling the (opens in a new tab)all winter, try avoiding peels, masks, or alcohol-based face cleansers—they’re likely stripping vital oil from your skin.
 Opt for foaming cleansers and masks that are “deeply hydrating,” rather than clay-based, to save your skin’s natural moisture.